Toma400/No-AI-Art/readme.md

 with movies) and also because this field has the most unified and solidary stance.
 If anyone wants to start (either as contribution here, or as separate repo) lists for these categories however, feel free to.

+**Note**: Since genAI usage started from 2022 (debut of Dall-E, Midjourney, Stable Diffusion and ChatGPT), there's no point in listing games pre-2022, hence games that debuted before that (and haven't received content updates) will not be added.